Cyriacus of Ancona

 Cyriacus of Ancona or Ciriaco de' Pizzicolli (31 July 1391 – 1452) was a humanist and antiquarian who came from a prominent family of merchants in Ancona, a maritime republic on the Adriatic coast of the Italian Peninsula.
 He has been called the "Father of Archaeology":

-"Cyriac of Ancona was the most enterprising and prolific recorder of Greek and Roman antiquities, particularly inscriptions, in the fifteenth century, and the general accuracy of his records entitles him to be called the founding father of modern classical archeology."
+"Cyriac of Ancona was the most enterprising and prolific recorder of Greek and Roman antiquities, particularly inscriptions, in the fifteenth century, and the general accuracy of his records entitles him to be called the founding father of modern classical archaeology."

 Life

 His first voyage was made at the age of nine, in the familia of his mother's brother, for commercial reasons.
 Unlike many library antiquarians, Cyriacus was not content to study classical texts: to satisfy his desire to rediscover antiquity, sailed the Mediterranean in search of historical evidence.
 He noted down his archaeological discoveries in his day-book, Commentaria, that eventually filled seven volumes.
 He made numerous voyages in Southern Italy, Dalmatia and Epirus and into the Morea, to Egypt, to Chios, Rhodes and Beirut, to Anatolia and Constantinople, (Note: He made his first visit to Constantinople in 1418, his second in 1425.) during which he wrote detailed descriptions of monuments and ancient remains, illustrated by his drawings.

 His years in Rome studying Latin are commemorated by his drawings of many of the monuments and antiquities of ancient Rome.
 In Constantinople he studied Greek.
 He enjoyed the patronage of Eugenius IV, who had been Papal legate in the March of Ancona from 1420 to 1422, Cosimo de' Medici, and the Visconti of Milan.
 He was in Siena at the court of the Holy Roman Emperor Sigismund, and when Sigismund came to Rome for his coronation as Emperor, Cyriacus was his guide among Rome's antiquities.
-Two years later in 1435, Cyriacus was back exploring in Greece and Egypt.
+Two years later, in 1435, Cyriacus was back exploring in Greece and Egypt.

-In 1435 Cyriacus visited and rediscovered the true nature of the Great Pyramid, which until then was believed to be one of Joseph's granaries and in 1436 that of the Parthenon, which until then was considered only the largest church in Athens.
+In 1435, Cyriacus visited and rediscovered the true nature of the Great Pyramid, which until then was believed to be one of Joseph's granaries and in 1436 that of the Parthenon, which until then was considered only the largest church in Athens.